Ivaskeviciusdeividas/JS_practice/exercises/oop/rich_people/README.md

         each bank account's name must be unique for this person
         * transferFunds(accountFromName, accountToName, amout) - transfers amount of funds from one account to another
         * addExpense(name, cost) - creates and adds the expense to this person
+        * coverExpense(expenseName, accountName) - pays the expense from funds of a specified account (if funds available) and updates the paidAt field
     * BankAccount:
         * addFunds(amount)
         * subtractFunds(amount) - cannot subtract more than is in balance for this account
-    * Expense:
-        * cover(accountName) - pays the expense from funds of a specified account (if funds available) and updates the paidAt field

 3. Create a main.js file and import your classes
 4. Create two Persons and save them to variables